 With the advent of the new millennium and the presence of personal computers in every home and business, even the problem of Enterprise Search begins to have solutions.

-Companies such as Verity, whose revenues increased exponentially from just over 100 million dollars in 2003 to 150 million in 2005, along with Autonomy and FAST Search and Transfer, which achieved similar increases.
+Companies such as Verity increased exponentially its revenues from just over 100 million dollars in 2003 to 150 million in 2005, along with Autonomy and FAST Search and Transfer, which achieved similar increases.

 Over time, in fact, there has been an increase in demand and supply, with the creation of specific and suitable solutions for every need.